james-meadow/bankrupt_prediction/README.md

     full = full[full[col] != '?']
 ```

+*Note there is another interesting approach to identifying and removing these funky values in the `data_exploration.ipynb` script.
+The version above was used in the official preprocessing workflow.*

 Next split the dataset into test and train.
 Generally this should be done randomly, so the vertical structure doesn't introduce biases.
 For example, in this dataset, the bankrupt companies are all at the bottom of the file.
 So we need to randomize to ensure slightly better balance:

 ```python